 The kitchen, often called the heart of the home, is full of tempting smells, but it can also be one of the riskiest spaces for your dog.
 Beyond toxic foods (covered here), there are other hazards to consider:

-• Human foods: Even if they’re not technically toxic, some foods are not suitable for dogs.
-High-fat items, for example, can trigger pancreatitis, so these should be avoided or only offered in very small amounts.
+Human foods: Even if they’re not technically toxic, some foods are not well tolerated by dogs.
+High-fat items, for example, are associated with pancreatitis in some dogs, particularly when eaten in large amounts.

-• Food scraps: Pits, peels, cobs, spoiled leftovers, or uncooked items can cause obstructions, infections, or toxic reactions.
-As a rule of thumb: if it’s not safe for you to eat, it’s probably not safe for your dog either.
+Food scraps: Pits, peels, cobs, spoiled leftovers, or uncooked items can cause obstructions, infections, or toxic reactions.
+As a general guideline, items unsafe for people often pose risks for dogs as well.

-• Trash and wrappers: Discarded food and packaging can cause problems, from intestinal blockages to suffocation.
-An empty chip bag, for example, can get stuck over your dog’s face while they lick out crumbs.
-Pet-proof trash cans are a must.
+Trash and wrappers: Discarded food and packaging can cause problems, from intestinal blockages to suffocation.
+An empty chip bag, for example, can get stuck over a dog’s face while they lick out crumbs.
+Using secure, pet-resistant trash containers helps reduce this risk.

-We’ll talk more about cleaning product hazards in the bathroom section, but one quick note: plain hand soap can be used to spot-clean your dog if necessary, just make sure it’s completely rinsed off.
+We’ll talk more about cleaning product hazards in the bathroom section, but one quick note: in limited situations, plain hand soap is sometimes used to spot-clean, provided it’s completely rinsed off afterward.

 Bathroom and Laundry

-Bathrooms and laundry rooms often store powerful products that can harm pets:
+Bathrooms and laundry rooms often store concentrated products that can harm pets:

-• Cleaning products: Toxicity depends on the product, concentration, and amount ingested.
-Even natural or homemade solutions can be risky.
-Essential oils, for example, may cause problems when inhaled or ingested.
-Always store products securely, rinse or dry surfaces fully, and keep pets away from fumes.
+Cleaning products: Toxicity depends on the product, concentration, and amount involved.
+Even natural or homemade solutions can pose a risk.
+Essential oils, for example, have been associated with problems when inhaled or ingested by dogs.
+Secure storage, fully dried surfaces, and minimizing exposure to fumes help reduce risk.

-• Medications: Both human and veterinary medications can be dangerous if given at the wrong dose, or if your dog helps themselves.
+Medications: Both human and veterinary medications can be dangerous if taken inappropriately or without supervision.
 Some human medications even contain sweeteners that are toxic to dogs.
-Never give medication without your veterinarian’s direction, and always store medicines securely.
+Medications should only be given under your veterinarian’s direction, and always store medicines securely to prevent accidental ingestion.

-• Cosmetics and hygiene products: Lotions, creams, cotton balls, Q-tips, feminine products, and even hair ties can all cause health problems if swallowed.
-Secure these items before leaving your dog unattended.
+Cosmetics and hygiene products: Lotions, creams, cotton balls, Q-tips, feminine products, and even hair ties can all cause health problems if swallowed.
+Limiting access to these items helps reduce the risk of ingestion.

 Living Areas and Bedrooms